Orientation

 Leaders and managers in organizations navigating inner and outer change

-Those fellow travelers interested in cultivating a meditation practice and contemplative life
+Those fellow travelers interested in cultivating a meditation practice, a Nature-oriented spirituality, and contemplative life